 Fort Wayne Community Schools lives and breathes its motto "We Are Your Schools" everyday by connecting with the community.

-One of our three goals is to Engage Parents and the Community.
+One of our four goals is to Engage Parents and the Community.
 We believe community connections are essential in supporting the education of our students, and we invite you to become involved as a supporter and volunteer.

-Study Connection was founded in 1989 by Don Wolf, a local businessman.
 The program was incorporated as part of Fort Wayne Community Schools in 1992 and has garnered national acclaim as a highly successful education/business partnership.
 Each week, students who have been identified by teachers as needing extra help are bussed to the workplace of their tutors, area business people.

 The Fort Wayne Community Schools Clothing Bank provides clothing to thousands of students each year.
 FWCS students receive clothes, shoes, coats, toiletries and other items as needed because of poverty or homelessness or following a disaster, such as a flood or fire.
 Students are referred to the clothing bank by a case manager or counselor at their school.

 Fort Wayne Community Schools welcomes parents and guardians to participate in field trips and volunteer in the classroom.
 In an effort to keep all students safe, we require volunteers to participate in a background screening.
 Please contact your child’s school for information on how to complete that process.

 Fort Wayne Community Schools and the Department of Continuing Education/Neighborhood Connection exist to provide an educational outreach to the residents of Fort Wayne and surrounding areas.
 Our goal is provide current, affordable, high-quality educational and recreational opportunities and enable our residents to take advantage of our facilities.

 The Super Senior Card opens the doors of our schools to qualifying community members by allowing seniors in our community to attend many school events free of charge.

 The primary federal entity for collecting and analyzing data related to education.